seabeya/tech-stack/go/README.md

 ### 🔷 Slices

-In Go, a slice is a flexible, dynamically-sized sequence of elements of a single type.
-Basically, It is an array with some extra features.
+In Go, a slice is a dynamically-sized, flexible view into the elements of an array.
+Unlike arrays, slices can grow and shrink in size.

 - Declaring a slice:
   ```go